Snapper are making changes that will make boarding the bus even faster and easier than it already is!

 All Snappers must be registered if they are to be hot-listed in the event that they are lost or stolen.
 Registering your Snapper also allows you to view transaction history online.

-It is strongly recommended that you register your child’s Snapper to help protect the value
+It is strongly recommended that you register your Snapper to help protect the value on them if lost or stolen.

-Q. How do I register a Snapper?
+Q. How do I register my Snapper?

 Q. What do I do if my Snapper is lost or stolen?

-If your Snapper is registered, simply call the Snapper call centre on 0800 555 345 to hot-list your card.
+If your Snapper is registered, simply call the Snapper call centre on 0800 555 345 to hot-list your card

 Once the hot-list message is received, the Snapper is deactivated, so it will be declined.